 The stakes are high when it comes to many claims.
 Insurance companies and their attorneys know this.
 That’s why they often take a tough stance and do everything they can to deny your claim.

-Put your trust in a car accident lawyer who puts your needs first.
+Put your trust in a car accident lawyer who outs your needs first.
 Contact us.

 Don’t wait to take legal action.
 The clock is running.
 In most cases, you only have two years from the date of your accident to take legal action in Ohio, including filing a lawsuit.
 This deadline is known as the statute of limitations.
 The sooner you take legal action in most cases, the better.

 Make the most of your opportunity for justice.
-Contact Mani Ellis & Layne, PLLC and schedule your free consultation with an experienced Columbus car accident attorney who cares about you.
+Contact Mani Ellis & Layne, PLLC and schedule your free consultation with an experienced Columbus, OH car accident attorney who cares about you.
 We want to help you rebuild your life.